kennytilton/mxtodomvc/README.md

 ### Really?
 Can we really program this way?
 This 80KLOC [Algebra intelligent tutor](https://tiltonsalgebra.com/#) consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
 Everything runs under matrix control.
 It lifts Qooxdoo JS, MathJax, Postgres and more.
 The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
 On complex dispays of many math problems, a little over a thousand values are dependent on other values.

-This is the story of another 80KLOC Matrix app, a [clinical drug trial management system](http://smuglispweeny.blogspot.com/2008/03/my-biggest-lisp-project.html) with dataflow even more deeply extended to a persistent Lisp object system (CLOS) database.
+This is the story of another 80KLOC Matrix app, a [clinical drug trial management system](http://smuglispweeny.blogspot.com/2008/03/my-biggest-lisp-project.html) with dataflow extended even deeper into a persistent Lisp object system (CLOS) database.

 ### Summary
 Rewired reads and writes let Matrix transparently capture the dependency graph implicit in the application code we write.

 The transparency means we think *only* about our applications while coding.
 Because we build applications from small, declarative formulas, even the largest application decomposes naturally into manageable chunks.

 Because this formulaic authoring extends to the model and not just the view, we enjoy this automaticity more broadly.
-With sufficent "glue" code, external libraries can be brought under the dataflow umbrella.
+With sufficent "glue" code, external libraries are brought under the dataflow umbrella.
+Dataflow then shapes the entire application.

 mxWeb&trade; makes web pages easier to build, debug, and revise simply by changing what happens when we read and write properties.